 One way to find data on which environment is right for you is QILT a site that surveys graduates for their experiences, satisfaction and employment outcomes.
 QILT has a comparison tool for different institutions.

 Decisions aren’t always cut and dry and for most of the time it’s trial and error.

 Census day is your get out of jail free card.

 The census date is when the University finalises your enrollment.
 If you withdraw after Census you have to pay fees or, if you have a HELP loan, you will incur a debt.
 Mark this day in your calendar.
-You would usually have had about 3 weeks of ‘try before you buy university’ by the time Census rolls around.
-If you are loving it and can see a future then what can I say, fist pump, keep doing what you’re doing.
+You would usually have had about three weeks of ‘try before you buy university’ by the time Census rolls around.
+If you are loving it and can see a future then, fist pump, keep doing what you’re doing.
 If you have doubts about your course or Uni seek advice about what changes you can make, talk to someone impartial first off, a career consultant and then a course advisor who can assist with any course changes.

 Good luck, happy decision making and 1st year of Uni!